 Come to think of it, a couple of years after I was sent word to resign from the police department and get out of town, I caught a guy trying to come through my front door at 4:00 AM on a Sunday morning.
 Assassin's time.
 Guess where he was from?
 Catoosa Oklahoma.
 Naturally.

 Even the totally ridiculous faulting of my first son (false arrest #1) for the wreck had me wondering if this highway patrolman had recognized me and was in on the crap.
 That wreck was not an accident.
 It was a drunk driver on the wrong side of the road who rammed and demolished my son's car.
-It only took the trooper an hour and a half to get there with the drunk running at us and screaming because my son had call the sheriff's office and had told him so.
+It only took the trooper an hour and a half to get there with the drunk running at us and screaming because my son had called the sheriff's office.

 CLICK ON THE FOLLOWING FOR: